 The earliest tomb is said to be that of Zhigung Tsampo.
 Legends say that the 7 Tsampos before him were gods who came down to earth to accomplish certain missions.
 They all left the earthly world by climbing onto a rope of light.
 Thus all the following Tsampos had to stay on earth.

 At the waist of the mountain just below the main peak, there is the highest tomb among all the others.
 Its rammed earth is piled into a square with each rim measuring 180 meters.
 The present height of the tomb is 14.7 meters.
 In front of the tomb are a pair of sitting stone lions.
-Ar 1.65 meters tall, the lions face the tomb with glaring eyes.
+At 1.65 metre(65 inch) tall, the lions face the tomb with glaring eyes.
 The curling hair on their necks is carved exquisitely.
 The whole sculpture is plump and full of life.
 The lions were carved from a single rock.
 The simple decoration and majestic style are obviously related with the stone sculptures guarding tombs of the Tang Dynasty which existed at roughly the same time with the Tubo Kingdom.

 Recommended Tour Itineraries Including Chongye Burial Mounds

 The tour will take you to some great cities in Tibet and show you the dreamy natural views and the origin of Tibetan Buddhism.
 After a 4-day visiting in Lhasa, you will head to the east and discover the symbols of the Tibet culture then enjoy the two of top three holy lakes.

 This journey starts from exploring Lhasa city, then drive to Namtso for a ‘Heavenly Lake’ experience.
 On the way, you will enjoy the vast grassland and charming natural scenery.
 The last station is to head to Tsedang for discovering the "cradle of Tibetan civilization" and Samye Monastery, the first monastery in Tibet.